vinc/vinc.cc/src/bonsai/calendar.html.md

 # Calendar

-This calendar can only be relevant for the same [climate](/bonsai/about) and [species](/bonsai/species) that I'm growing, it must be adapted for local conditions.
+This calendar is tailored to the specific [climate](/bonsai/about) and [species](/bonsai/species) of bonsai that I'm growing, and it should be adjusted to fit local conditions.

-The precise timing of the actions varies from year to year.
-For example repotting a deciduous tree in late winter or early spring is best done when its buds begin to swell which is dependent on environmental factors.
+The precise timing of activities may vary each year based on environmental factors.
+However, there are some key events in the annual cycle of a tree:

+- Bud push in early to mid spring is the time of the year when the tree reaches its maximum energy storage, making it the ideal time for repotting, and a very good time for structural pruning if the species is not prone to bleeding.
+- Post-flush harden in late spring to early summer is a good time for pruning (with partial defoliation for some species) or decandling (for black pines) to encourage a second flush of growth and back budding.
+- Leaf drop in fall is a good time to prune species that are at risk of bleeding if pruned in spring.

 ## January